Download pdf version

 As shown above, R and RStudio are at the core of this course and will have to be installed on your computers.
 This can be easily done by downloading the software from the following websites:

-The download webpages for these software have comprehensive information on how to install them, so please refer to those pages for more information.
+The download pages for these software tools include detailed installation instructions; please refer to them for more information.

 If you are planning to create LaTeX documents, you will need to install a Tex distribution.
 Please refer to this website for more details: https://www.latex-project.org/get/